madeindra/madeindra.github.io/_posts/2026-04-05-hidden-ways-to-pay-less.md

 [CamelCamelCamel](https://camelcamelcamel.com/) tracks Amazon prices over time and can send alerts when a product drops below a price you set.
 [Google Shopping](https://shopping.google.com/) and browser extensions like Keepa do similar things.
 Instead of guessing whether today's price is a good deal, you'll have the historical data to know for sure.

-This tricks apply to anything, [SteamDB](https://steamdb.info/) for Steam games, [PS Deals](https://psdeals.net/) for Playstation games, [Google Flight](https://www.google.com/travel/flights) for flight tickets, and [idealo](https://www.idealo.de/) for a lot of products in Germany.
+This tricks apply to anything: [SteamDB](https://steamdb.info/) for Steam games, [PS Deals](https://psdeals.net/) for Playstation games, [Google Flight](https://www.google.com/travel/flights) for flight tickets, and [idealo](https://www.idealo.de/) for a lot of products in Germany.

 ---